-5 Practices to Cool Livestock in August Heat
+5 Practices to Cool Livestock in Summer Heat

 This summer dealt us cooler weather than is typical, but we all know the sweltering heat that back-to-school and state fair season can bring.
 Put these five tips into practice to keep your livestock comfortably cool and safe from the effects of heat stress.

 “I am always amazed by the number of people who ask, ‘Do animals really need shade?’” states Dr. David Fernandez, University of Arkansas (Pine Bluff) cooperative Extension program livestock specialist.
 Animals get hot outside just as humans do.

 You know how dark clothing seems to absorb more of the sun’s rays?
 Same effect goes to animals – darker animals tend to absorb more heat.
 Keep in mind that some animals with light-color hair hide dark skin underneath, so they can become warmer much faster than you think.